Create a legacy and have a lasting impact!

 - Organize a litter pick up

-Get more inspiration from past projects that have been implemented by student leadership teams that have attended Generate/Navigate in the past!
+Get more inspiration from past projects that have been implemented by student leadership teams that have attended past summits.

 The team designed The Mobile Environment Laboratory or MEL as a tool that has encouraged students to promote discussions about water, climate and the environment.
 MEL includes various terrestrial and aquatic ecosystems, as well as a microgarden to promote conversations and discussions about different environmental impacts that can and have occurred.
 MEL has promoted conversation about environmental issues within the student body and has provided a focal point to teach students about these issues.